Generalized Hypercube Queueing Models with Overlapping Service Regions: Proposed framework

-It is worth noting that the probabilities of the ``tail'' of the hyperlattice (states with large $k$ value) are usually low and can be negligible since their chance of happening decreases with the length of the queue.
-As a result, it is empirically benign to ignore the tail of the hyperlattice and focus on the states where the total number of calls in the system is less than $K$.
-We represent this set of states by $\mathcal{U}_K = \{0, \dots, U_K\}$, where $U_K$ denotes the size of the set.
+We represent this set of truncated states by $\mathcal{U}_K = \{0, \dots, U_K\}$, where $U_K$ denotes the size of the set.
 In the subsequent discussion, Lemma~\ref{lemma:set-size} presents the equation for $U_K$ in relation to $K$ and $I$.
 This demonstrates that the size of the set can expand exponentially relative to the number of servers $I$, and it can become quite substantial even for moderate values of $K$, particularly in systems with multiple servers.